euronovate/ENMobileSDK-Android/ENViewer/readme.md

 ![badge_version](badge_version.svg)

-The `viewer` module contains extensions to the core module, such as a document (pdf) rendering and all actions handling with acrofields for example:
+The `viewer` module contains extensions to the core module, such as a document (pdf) rendering and all actions handling on acrofields

-* textfield
-* checkbox
-* radiobutton
-* signature

 ```gradle
 dependencies {